r-lidar-lab/lidRviewer/README.md

 ![Github](https://img.shields.io/badge/Github-0.1.0-green.svg) ![licence](https://img.shields.io/badge/Licence-GPL--3-blue.svg)

-This is a point cloud viewer for R. The first goal of this package is to be the backend to display point clouds in the `lidR` package in replacement of `rgl` (full support since `lidR v1.4.0`).
+This is a point cloud viewer for R. The first goal of this package is to be the backend to display point clouds in the `lidR` package in replacement of `rgl`.
+It is fully supported since `lidR v1.4.0` but one may consider that this package is under development (it works good enough to me but still have bugs).

 `rgl` is an awesome package but has some difficulties displaying large point clouds.
 The 'PointCloudViewer' package is able to display large point clouds consisting of several million points.
 So far I have tried it with over 30 million points and the display window remained fluid (smoothly pan, zoom and rotate).